-- 2.4.10 That infill and redevelopment in heritage conservation districts will only be considered in accordance with Official Plan policies and Heritage District Conservation Plans. - 2.4.11 That development in intensification areas incorporate high-quality urban and sustainable development practices, and promote innovative solutions and pilot projects in such areas as green energy, green buildings and green infrastructure technologies and practices.
+- 2.4.9 To ensure that intensification is appropriate to the area context in which it occurs, through the preparation of area studies that will determine appropriate built form of development, height and density, the appropriate mix of uses, and the relationship to the surrounding community form and function. - 2.4.10 That infill and redevelopment in heritage conservation districts will only be considered in accordance with Official Plan policies and Heritage District Conservation Plans. - 2.4.11 That development in intensification areas incorporate high-quality urban and sustainable development practices, and promote innovative solutions and pilot projects in such areas as green energy, green buildings and green infrastructure technologies and practices.